walmartlabs/lacinia/docs/tutorial/game-data.rst

 Success!
 Lacinia has parsed our query string and executed it against our compiled schema.
-At the correct time, it dropped into our resolver function, which supplied the data that it then slice and diced to compose the result map.
+At the correct time, it dropped into our resolver function, which supplied the data that it then sliced and diced to compose the result map.

 We've made our first true steps.